OVERCOMING SUBSTANCE ABUSE SUICIDAL TENDENCIES

 Some individuals at risk for suicide might benefit from medication.
 Doctors and patients can work together to find the best medication or medication combination, as well as the right dose.
 Certain medications have been shown to reduce the risk of suicide.
 Lithium (Eskalith, Lithobid), a mood-stabilizing medication used for bipolar disorder or major depression, has been shown to decrease suicides associated with depression.
 Similarly, clozapine (Clozaril, FazaClo), an antipsychotic medication, can reduce the risk of suicide in people with schizophrenia.

-In conclusion, suicidal thoughts which are mostly generated due to substance abuse can be overcome by self-proclaiming the zeal to undergo recovery process, participating in therapies as well as using appropriate medications.
+In conclusion, suicidal thoughts which are mostly generated, but, substance abuse treatment programs can help overcome by self-proclaiming the zeal to undergo recovery process, participating in therapies as well as using appropriate medications.